Robbie Robertson: Early life

-Robertson was born Jaime Royal Robertson on July 5, 1943.
-He was an only child.
-His mother was Rosemarie Dolly Chrysler, born February 6, 1922.
-She was Cayuga and Mohawk, raised on the Six Nations Reserve southwest of Toronto, Ontario.
-Chrysler lived with an aunt in the Cabbagetown neighbourhood of Toronto and worked at the Coro jewellery plating factory.
-She met James Patrick Robertson at the factory and they married in 1942.
+Jaime Royal "Robbie" Robertson was born on July 5, 1943.
+His mother, Rosemarie Dolly Chrysler, was born on February 6, 1922.
+Chrysler was Cayuga and Mohawk, and was raised on the Six Nations of the Grand River reserve southwest of Toronto near Hamilton.
+Chrysler later lived with an aunt in the Cabbagetown neighbourhood of Toronto and worked at the Coro jewellery plating factory.
+She met James Patrick Robertson there and married him in 1942.

-Rosemarie and James Robertson continued to work at the factory where they met.
-The family lived in several homes in different Toronto neighbourhoods when Robbie was a child.
-He often travelled with his mother to the Six Nations Reserve to visit her family.
-It was here that Robertson was mentored in playing guitar by family members, in particular his older cousin Herb Myke.
-He became a fan of rock 'n' roll and R&B through the radio, listening to disc jockey George "Hound Dog" Lorenz play rock 'n' roll on WKBW in Buffalo, New York, and staying up at night to listen to disc jockey John R.'s all-night blues show on WLAC, a clear-channel station in Nashville, Tennessee.
+James and Rosemarie Robertson continued working at the Coro factory, and they lived in several Toronto neighbourhoods while Robbie Robertson was a child.
+An only child, Robbie Robertson often travelled with his mother to the Six Nations reserve to visit family.
+Here he was taught guitar, particularly by his older cousin Herb Myke.
+He became a fan of rock and roll and rhythm and blues through the radio, listening to disc jockey George "Hound Dog" Lorenz play rock on WKBW from Buffalo, New York, and staying up to listen to John R.'s all-night blues show on WLAC, a clear-channel station in Nashville, Tennessee.

-When Robertson was in his early teens, his parents separated.
-His mother revealed to Robertson that his biological father was not James, but Alexander David Klegerman, a Jewish man whom she had met working at the Coro factory.
-He became a professional gambler and was killed in a hit-and-run accident on the Queen Elizabeth Way.
-She had been with him while James Robertson was stationed in Newfoundland with the Canadian Army, before she married James.
-After telling Robertson, his mother arranged for the youth to meet his paternal uncles Morris (Morrie) and Nathan (Natie) Klegerman.
+When Robertson was 12 years of age, as his mother was in the process of obtaining a divorce from James Robertson, she told him that his biological father was Alexander David Klegerman.
+Klegerman was a Jewish-American gambler with whom Robertson's mother had been involved before her marriage to James Robertson.
+Klegerman had died in a hit-and-run accident on the Queen Elizabeth Way before Robbie Robertson was born.
+Robertson's mother arranged for her son to meet his paternal uncles, Morris (Morrie) and Nathan (Natie) Klegerman.
+Robertson later stated that his uncles "quickly pulled me into their world and went out of their way to make me feel like family".

-Career